Skip to main content

 The Health Breach Notification Rule ensures you are informed when the security of your digital health information is compromised by non-HIPAA covered entities.

-The system works by placing the responsibility of notification squarely on the vendor of the or the related entity.
+The system works by placing the responsibility of notification squarely on the vendor of the personal health record or the related entity.
 Should a breach occur, they are required to notify every affected individual.
 For larger breaches impacting 500 or more people, the media must also be alerted, creating a wide circle of public awareness.

 This process is designed to give you the knowledge you need to take protective measures and to hold companies accountable for the stewardship of your most sensitive information.